Taxation of dividends received by foreign entities offering statutory pension insurance

 3.1 An account of the general circumstances

-a) The entity's country of tax residence is in the European Economic Area
+a) The corporate entity's country of tax residence is in the European Economic Area

-- The shares on which you receive the dividends are booked as 'investment assets' on your balance sheet.
+- The shares on which the dividends are based on are booked as 'investment assets' on the entity´s balance sheet.

-- Your only activity as an insurer is to offer mandatory pension contracts and employment-related additional pension contracts.
-Consequently, your operations cannot include other types of pension contracts such as individual retirement accounts etc.
+- The entity´s only activity is to offer mandatory pension contracts and employment-related additional pension contracts.
+Consequently, the entity´s operations cannot include other types of pension contracts such as individual retirement accounts etc.

-- The activities of your entity are not aimed at turning a profit.
+- The activities of the entity are not aimed at turning a profit.

-- The laws of your entity's country of residence provide exemption from taxation; alternatively, you enjoy a similar privilege as a domestic pension insurer to deduct the yearly changes of your actuarial liability i.e. a de-facto exemption.
+- The laws of the entity's country of residence provide exemption from taxation; alternatively, the entity enjoys a similar privilege as a domestic pension institution to deduct the yearly changes of its actuarial liability i.e. a de-facto exemption.

 - The entity must be under public supervision by authorities in the same way as a Finnish entity is.
-The system of control and supervision that monitors domestic pension insurers is made up by its own administrative body, its internal control function, its auditors and an outside body.
-The Financial Supervisory Authority of Finland is in charge of the monitoring.
+The system of control and supervision that monitors domestic pension institutions is made up by its own administrative body, its internal control function, its auditors and outside supervision.
+In Finland the Financial Supervisory Authority is in charge of the monitoring.

-b) If your tax residence is located outside the European Economic Area, enclose an account proving that the entity directly owns less than 10 percent of the dividend-distributing company's capital.
+b) If the corporate entity´s tax residence is located outside the European Economic Area, in addition to points 1-5 the entity is required to provide an account proving that the entity directly owns less than 10% of the dividend-distributing company's capital.

 3.2 A calculation outlining the amount to be deducted

-Foreign entities are required to provide a calculation of the amount to be deducted, and information on the proportional share of the Finnish-sourced dividends of their annual turnover.
+Foreign entities are required to provide a calculation of the amount to be deducted, and an account on the proportional share of the Finnish-sourced dividends of their annual turnover.
 Domestic pension insurance companies are required to provide a similar calculation.

-The government proposal refers to Guideline no FIVA 7/01.00./2012 of the Financial Supervision Authority, under which 'annual turnover' means the sum of: revenue in the form of received insurance premiums, not deducting any related bad debts, not deducting reinsurance expenses + net revenue from investments + other revenues.
+The government proposal refers to Guideline no FIVA 7/01.00./2012 of the Financial Supervision Authority, under which 'annual turnover' means the sum of: revenue in the form of received insurance premiums, not deducting any related bad debts or reinsurance expenses + net revenue from investments + other revenues.

-Link to a financial statements formula (available in Finnish)
+Link to a financial statement formula for insurance companies (available in Finnish)

 The deductible transfer of expenses is determined under actuarial principles governing coverage of the liability to pay pension benefits to the insured, and of the liability to maintain a reserve.
-The basis of the deductions in the case of mandatory pensions including employment pensions is laid out in the provisions of Finnish legislation on employment pension.
+The basis of the deductions in the case of mandatory pensions including employment pensions is laid out in the provisions of Finnish legislation on employment pensions.
 The additions made during the accounting period to the liability and to the reserve are deductible from business income.
 In the inverse situation, if the liability and the reserve decrease during an accounting period, it is treated as taxable income.
-The annual changes in the liability and in the reserve must be entered in the entity's accounting system.
-The link below is to the website of the Insurance companies's association (TELA ry) where a general description of the liabilities accounting is posted.
+The annual changes in the liability and in the reserve must be entered in the entity's accounting.
+The link below is to the website of the Finnish Pension Alliance (TELA ry) where a general description of the liabilities accounting is posted.

-If your country of tax residence has a similar system and your financial statements show the amount of the deduction granted by your country, it will be enough if you just forward us the financial statements.
-However, you must additionally give us an account of your receipts of dividends from Finland, and report the corresponding deduction assigned to them as well.
+If the entity´s country of tax residence has a similar system and the entity´s financial statements show the amount of the deduction granted by the entity´s country, it will be enough if the entity just forwards the Tax Administration the financial statements.
+However, the entity must additionally give the Tax Administration an account of its receipts of dividends from Finland, and report the corresponding deduction assigned to them as well.

-If you are not liable to keep accounting records in your country under a similar system as in Finland, you must prepare a profit-and-loss account and balance sheet according to the provisions laid down by the Ministry of Social Affairs and Health (decree governing pension institutions, STMtpA 614/2008).
-Then you must give us details on the deduction assigned to your dividends under § 8, subsection 1.10 of Business Tax Act (EVL).
+If the entity is not liable to keep accounting records in its country under a similar system as in Finland, the entity must prepare a profit-and-loss account and balance sheet according to the provisions laid down by the Ministry of Social Affairs and Health (decree governing pension institutions, STMtpA 614/2008).
+Then the entity must give the Tax Administration details on the deduction assigned to the entity´s dividends under § 8, subsection 1.10 of Business Tax Act (EVL).

 Please find two simplified illustrations below on how upward and downward changes in the liability will affect the deductions.